tpaviot/ProcessScheduler/docs/objectives.md

 ## Available solvers : incremental and optimize

 The default optimization solver is `incremental`.
-After a solution is found, the solver will run again and again to find a better solution untill the maximum allowed time is reached.
+After a solution is found, the solver will run again and again to find a better solution until the maximum allowed time is reached.
 If you provide a small max_time value, the solver will exit to the last found value, but there may be a better value.
 In that case, just increase the max_time and run again the solver.

 ``` py
 solver = ps.SchedulingSolver(problem=pb,